lgersman/pnpmkambrium/packages/npm/core/README.md

   Examples :

-  - `NPM_TOKEN=xxx pnpm kambrium-make packages/npm/` will deploy all docker sub packages to the default registry (Docker Hub)
+  - `NPM_TOKEN=xxx make packages/npm/` will deploy all docker sub packages to the default registry (Docker Hub)

-  - `NPM_TOKEN=xxx pnpm kambrium-make packages/npm/foo/` will deploy npm sub package `packages/npm/foo/`
+  - `NPM_TOKEN=xxx make packages/npm/foo/` will deploy npm sub package `packages/npm/foo/`

-Execute `pnpm kambrium-make` for more docker related targets.
+Execute `make` for more docker related targets.

 # Caveats

-- You made changes in your sub package but `pnpm kambrium-make ...` does not rebuild/thinks nothing has changed
+- You made changes in your sub package but `make ...` does not rebuild/thinks nothing has changed

-  Your can workaround this issue by simply force rebuilding the package using `pnpm kambrium-make -B ...`
+  Your can workaround this issue by simply force rebuilding the package using `make -B ...`

 - Don't use minus (`-`) sign in docker sub package scopes

   Suppose you have a sub package `/packages/docker/bar` named `@my-foo/bar`.

-  `pnpm kambrium-make docker-build-bar` and `pnpm kambrium-make docker-push-bar` will derive the `DOCKER_USER` environment variable from scope (package scope="`@my-foo`", derived DOCKER_USER="`my-foo`") by default.
+  `make docker-build-bar` and `make docker-push-bar` will derive the `DOCKER_USER` environment variable from scope (package scope="`@my-foo`", derived DOCKER_USER="`my-foo`") by default.

   Unfortunately Docker usernames are prohibited to contain the minus (`-`) sign. _NPM package names in contrast allow minus (`-`) sign in package scopes._